passport/www.passportjs.org/books/concepts/google/oauth2.md

 Support for using OAuth 2.0 within Passport is provided by the [passport-google-oauth20](https://www.passportjs.org/packages/passport-google-oauth20/) strategy.
-This strategy implements the OAuth 2.0 authorization code flow and operates entirely within the backend, where the resulting tokens can receive the strongest protections.
+This strategy implements the OAuth 2.0 authorization code flow and operates entirely on the server-side, where the resulting tokens can receive the strongest protections.

 If you want to add a "Sign in with Google" button to your website or